-Level Four areas in Scotland are now in lockdown, meaning that your installer may not be able to do work in your property (unless it is an essential activity).
-If you already have a Private Sector Landlord loan offer, it is now valid for a year from date of offer, so you can claim your loan once your delayed installation is complete.
+Backlogs caused by COVID-19 restrictions may still cause delays to getting work done in your property.
+If you already have a Private Rented Sector Landlord Loan offer, it will be valid for a year from date of offer, so you can claim your loan once your delayed installation is complete.

 For more information get in touch - we're happy to help.

-If you are applying for a loan, you will require a quote from an installer to support your application.
-This might not be possible during lockdown but you can prepare now by starting your application and saving it for completion once your chosen installers have been able to provide quotes.
+If you are applying for a loan, you will need a quote from an installer to support your application.
+You can start your application now and save it for completion once your chosen installers have been able to provide quotes.

 There’s plenty of help available to registered private landlords looking to improve the energy efficiency of their rental properties.
 Read on to find out more or call us on 0808 808 2282 for free and impartial advice.

 If you are a registered social landlord please visit our page on how we can support social housing providers.